UQ-RCC/hpc-docs/Bunya-User-Guide.md

 #### How to run a software container on Bunya

-_UQ RCC is working on a smoother way to do this and this section will update in the coming weeks._

 For now, you will need to ...

-* the apptainer/singularity commands are automatically in your PATH (they are now installed into `/usr/bin/` on all Bunya nodes)
+* the apptainer/singularity command is automatically in your PATH (they are now installed into `/usr/bin/` on all Bunya _compute_ nodes but _not_ login nodes)
-* set an environment variable that governs the location of where the container will store temporary files
+* set environment variables that govern the location of where the container will store temporary files.<br> Specifically, you may run into /home quota trouble if you do not set the **SINGULARITY_CACHEDIR** and **SINGULARITY_TMPDIR** where you have sufficient space (such as /scratch/user or /scratch/project)
 * provide a complete apptainer/singularity command line invocation including bind mounts.

 ## Interactive jobs

 ### Do not run on the login nodes

 Users are reminded that no calculation, no matter how quick or small, should be run on the login nodes.
-So no, the quick python or R or bash script or similar should NOT be just quickly run from the command line as it is so much more convenient.
-All calculations are required to be done on the compute nodes.
+So no, the quick python or R or bash script or similar should NOT be just quickly run from the command line as it is so much more convenient. **All calculations are required to be done on the compute nodes.**

 Users can use interactive jobs which will give them that command line feel and flexibility and allow the use of graphical user interfaces.